 Active Minds is focused on promoting mind and body wellness.
-This club takes the time to share the importance of mental health and educating others on how to employ strategies for maintaining positive total body wellness.
-ADVISOR: Charlotte Davenport
+This club takes the time to share the importance of mental health and educate others on how to employ strategies for maintaining positive total body wellness.
+ADVISOR: Sean Williamson

-To Educate its Members, Piedmont Students and the Community about Japanese Language and Culture through one of its chief media platforms, Anime.
-The club strives to bring Anime and Japanese Culture to the masses through our members and the events that both the College and the club holds.
-ADVISOR: Jeanne V. White
+To educate its members, Piedmont students, and the community about Japanese language and culture through one of its chief media platforms, Anime.
+The club strives to bring Anime and Japanese culture to the masses through our members and events that both the university and the club hold.
+ADVISOR: Dr. Rebecca Godwin

 Labyrinths & Lions

 The purpose of this organization is to provide students an opportunity to learn about the game Dungeons and Dragons while also providing an outlet for students to de-stress, find friends, and become more involved on campus.
-It will teach others teamwork, leadership skills, cultural awareness, public speaking, creative processes.
-Problem-solving, and basic mathematics.
-ADVISOR: Mark Jestel
+It will teach others teamwork, leadership skills, cultural awareness, public speaking, creative processes, problem-solving, and basic mathematics.
+ADVISOR: John Spiegel

-SAAC (Student-Athlete Advisory Committee) is lead by our student-athletes on campus.
-This organization is responsible for promoting athletic events, discussing concerns for student athletes, and creating opportunities for all students to be involved through athletics on campus.
-ADVISOR: Tim McCormick
+The Student-Athlete Advisory Committee (SAAC) is led by our student-athletes on campus.
+This organization is responsible for promoting athletic events, discussing concerns for student-athletes, and creating opportunities for all students to be involved through athletics on campus.
+ADVISOR: Matthew McKinney

 Schticks and Giggles